 The health facility fee finances a building project to repair, renovate, and add space to the current Student Health Center.
 These enhancements will provide better access to services, improve patient privacy and confidentiality, and provide space for coordinated health, counseling, and wellness services.

-The student services fee provides funding for designated student activities and services.
-Northern Iowa Student Government administers a portion of this fee to support a variety of student organizations.
 The Panther Pass is supported from this fee and provides free admission for students to most UNI athletic, music and theater events and reduced ticket prices to events at the Gallagher-Bluedorn Performing Arts Center.
-Intercollegiate Athletics receives a portion of this fee to support general operating costs of the athletic program as well as athletic scholarships.
+This fee also funds the Panther Shuttle, Weekend SafeRide, and Intercollegiate Athletics.

 These funds are used to support the University's intramural program, club sports and open recreation, and provides for reduced charges for students participating in wellness activities.
 This money is primarily used to support student wages in wellness and recreation programs.